levibostian/levi.earth/README.md

 # Requirements for a personal site

 * Not a pain to update.
-I know myself and when sites are a pain to update, I don't update them.
-Make the site as simple to update as possible to prevent human laziness.
+This allows me to focus on writing content and not updating the site.
 * As fast as possible.
 No one likes slow sites and I take pride in small, fast sites.
 * Static with no javascript required.
 This is a small one that's not a deal breaker but for a personal site, I do enjoy not requiring javascript.
-* Generate a RSS feed link
+* Generate a RSS feed link, with full content.
 * The ability to generate static pages.
 Some personal site building tools are made to only create blog posts but I want to be able to create /about as well as /blog/*
 * A menu on the site so I can link to certain things I care about: an about me page, github repo, etc.
 * On mobile, I prefer not to have a hamburger icon for navigation.
 * Way to tag blog posts.
 That way I can easily list out all of my gardening blog posts, for example.
+* Syntax highlighting for code blocks.

 # Build